Attorney Michael Avenatti faces November trial in New York

-NEW YORK — California attorney Michael Avenatti faces a November trial date on charges he tried to extort millions of dollars from Nike.
+NEW YORK — California attorney Michael Avenatti learned Tuesday that he faces a November trial date on charges he tried to extort millions of dollars from Nike.

 The Nov.
-12 trial date was set Tuesday by U.S. District Judge Paul Gardephe at a pretrial hearing in Manhattan.
+12 trial date was set by U.S. District Judge Paul G. Gardephe at a pretrial hearing in Manhattan.

-Avenatti participated by telephone, answering only that he could hear when the judge asked.
+Avenatti participated by telephone.
+Afterward, he said in a statement that he looks forward to a New York jury hearing all evidence related to Nike.

+“I have complete confidence in the truth and am confident that I will be exonerated at the end of the trial,” he said.

+The challenges will include whether searches of Avenatti’s electronic devices and other property were carried out legally.

-A hearing originally scheduled for Tuesday before another judge over allegations that he defrauded porn star Stormy Daniels was postponed.
+Another Tuesday hearing scheduled over allegations he defrauded porn star Stormy Daniels was postponed.
+That case in which Avenatti is accused of pocketing several hundred thousand dollars paid to Daniels as part of a book deal is proceeding before a different federal judge.

-Avenatti was charged in March with trying to extort up to $25 million from Nike, the sportswear company.
-He has pleaded not guilty.
+Avenatti was charged in March with trying to extort up to $25 million from Nike by threatening to go public with claims that the sportwear company was facilitating improper payouts to promising young athletes and their families.

-Avenatti gained fame representing Daniels in her fight to be freed from a nondisclosure deal regarding an alleged affair with President Donald Trump.
+Avenatti gained fame representing Daniels over a nondisclosure deal regarding an alleged affair with President Donald Trump.

 He also faces federal fraud charges in California.